 Do you use a method other than the ones I described above?
 I’d love to learn something new, so please share it if so!

-If you enjoyed this – you might like some of Peekaboo Pages other posts:
+Before you leave, make sure to join our Facebook Group.
+Also, if you enjoyed this – you might like some of Peekaboo Pages other posts:

 I use a needle with a large eye at each end that is made for serger tails.
 Push one end into stitches, then thread short tails into 2nd eye and pull through.
 My question is how to make the ends look good when serging a circular area- I seem to get a lumpy overlap